Outcome Logic: A Unified Approach to the Metatheory of Program Logics with Branching Effects: Conclusion, Limitations, and Future Work

+Demonic Outcome Logic (DOL) \cite{zilberstein2025demonic} was recently introduced for reasoning about programs that are both probabilistic and nondeterministic, with semantics based on the convex powerset monad \cite{morgan1996refinement,jifeng1997probabilistic}, a specialized computational domain, which does not generalize like the semiring model that we use in this paper does.
+DOL supports reasoning about \emph{probabilistic} outcomes with $\oplus$, whereas nondeterminism is treated demonically (the postcondition applies to all nondeterministic paths).
+This makes DOL a correctness logic only, it cannot witness the \emph{existence} of bad distributions of outcomes.
+It would be interesting to develop a dual \emph{Angelic Outcome Logic} for reasoning about incorrectness, or even a logic that unifies the two.

-However, it was recently shown that probability distributions do compose well with multisets \cite{jacobs2021multisets,kozen2023multisets}.
+Alternatively, it was recently shown that probabilistic monads do compose with multisets \cite{jacobs2021multisets,kozen2023multisets}.
 In \Cref{sec:walk}, we showed how the Outcome Logic instance based on multisets (\Cref{ex:multisetsemi}) can be used for quantitative analysis, however that example did not correspond to a canonical model of computation.
 By contrast, a logic using that same multiset instance for probabilistic nondeterminism would model a very pertinent combination of effects, motivating the study of these more exotic forms of nondeterminism in this paper.
+The powerdomain of indexed valuations \cite{varacca2002powerdomain,varacca_winskel_2006} is a similar computational domain that is also constructed via a distributive law between two weighting functions.
+Given these many different models, it would be interesting to investigate a variant of Outcome Logic where multiple weighting functions can be composed together.

-\heading{Mutable State, Separation Logic, and Concurrency.} As an extension to our Outcome Logic formulation in this paper, it would be possible to add atomic commands for dynamically allocating and mutating heap pointers, and separation logic \cite{sl} style inference rules to reason about mutation.
+\heading{Mutable State, Separation Logic, and Concurrency.} As an extension to our Outcome Logic formulation in this article, it would be possible to add atomic commands for dynamically allocating and mutating heap pointers, and separation logic \cite{sl,localreasoning} style inference rules to reason about mutation.
 Separation logic introduces new logical primitives such as the points-to predicate $x \mapsto E$---stating that the $x$ is a pointer whose address maps to the value of $E$ on the heap---and the separating conjunction $P\sep Q$---stating that $P$ and $Q$ hold in disjoint regions of the heap, guaranteeing that if $x\mapsto E_1 \sep y\mapsto E_2$ holds, then $x$ and $y$ do not alias each other.

 This idea was already explored in Outcome Separation Logic (OSL) \cite{zilberstein2024outcome}, but questions relating to unbounded looping and completeness were not addressed in that work.
 In separation logic, it is typical to provide \emph{small axioms} \cite{localreasoning}, which specify the behavior of mutation locally.
 For example, the following \ruleref{Write} rule specifies the behavior of mutation in a singleton heap.
 Global reasoning is then done via the \ruleref{Frame} rule \cite{yang2002semantic}, which states that a proof done in a local footprint is also valid in a larger heap.